 Would I attempt it again?
 Absolutely!
 The overachiever in me feels a little disappointed that I couldn't stay there the full 10 days.
-But in due time, I will do it again.
+But in due time, I will try it again.
 I need to give credit to my Master Teacher at the retreat, Master Ericka.
 Without her kindness and compassion I would have most likely left on the fifth day.
 I felt so bad that I disappointed her about breaking the course boundaries when she confronted me about some "missing time" (another course boundary is you cannot lie).
 I have nothing but the highest regard and respect for her.

 Reasons you might want to consider a Vipassana retreat: